tydeno/Ploto/README.md

 After that, Ploto checks if amount Spawned is equal as defined as input.
 If not, Ploto keeps going until it is.

 # Functions explained
-Ploto consists currently of these functions:
+Ploto consists currently of these main functions:
 * Get-PlotoOutDrives
 * Get-PlotoTempDrives
 * Spawn-PlotoPlots